Flone-dnb/NetHack/README.md

 - Internal changes:
     - Use cmake for building (https://github.com/NetHack/NetHack/pull/662).
 - UI:
-    - Slightly change color of dungeon walls.
+    - Change color of some objects.

 # How to build